shawpan/test_tf/README.md

 # test_tf
 Quick implementation of  TensoFlow codes.
-Initially created to to reproduce a BUG of tf-serving
+Initially created to reproduce a BUG of tf-serving

 ## Steps